-It may be helpful for me to first provide some background on our role in relation to radio spectrum and electromagnetic fields (EMF).
-Ofcom does not authorise or control the physical telecommunications masts or towers; rather, we authorise and manage the use of the radio spectrum in the UK, including the spectrum used by mobile network operators (MNOs).
+It may be helpful for me to first provide some background on our role in relation to radio spectrum and electromagnetic fields (EMF) before turning to your specific questions.

+Ofcom authorises and manages the use of the radio spectrum in the UK, including the spectrum used by mobile network operators (MNOs).
 We issue licences and set conditions for the use of spectrum without a licence.
 Further information on our role in relation to EMF is available on our website (see also our General EMF queries).

 In recent years, some people have raised concerns around the safety of EMF emissions, particularly from new technologies such as 5G.
-In 2021, following public consultation, Ofcom decided to include a new condition in spectrum licences, requiring licensees to ensure that their use of equipment (operating above a certain power) complies with the internationally agreed EMF levels in the International Commission on Non-Ionizing Radiation Protection (ICNIRP) Guidelines for the protection of the general public.
+In 2021, following public consultation, Ofcom decided to include a new condition in spectrum licences, requiring licensees to ensure that their use of equipment (operating above a certain power) complies with the internationally agreed EMF levels in Guidelines www.ofcom.org.uk issued by the International Commission on Non-Ionizing Radiation Protection (ICNIRP) for the protection of the general public.